zainatulizzah/Data-Analyst-Portfolio/README.md

-# 🎯 Data Analyst Portfolio - Izzah
+# Zainatul Izzah - Data Analyst Portfolio

 Hi, I'm Izzah!
 I hold a **PhD in Nanomaterial Science**, and I'm currently transitioning into the world of **Data Science**.
 With a strong analytical background rooted in scientific research, I’ve developed a deep appreciation for the power of data to drive innovation and discovery.

-Throughout my academic journey, I worked with complex datasets, cutting-edge instrumentation, and rigorous statistical methods — all of which sparked my passion for data-driven problem-solving.
-Now, I’m channeling that energy into a career as an entry-level **Data Specialist**.
+Throughout my academic journey, I worked with complex datasets and rigorous statistical methods — all of which sparked my passion for data-driven problem-solving.
+Now, I’m channeling that energy into a career as an entry-level **Data Analyst**.

 🔬 From lab work to data work, I’ve:
 - Handled messy, multi-dimensional datasets